cofresilab/cofresilab.github.io/members.md

 <h3> Undergraduate Research Assistants </h3>
 <p><span class="image left"><img src="assets/images/missing1.jpg" alt="" /></span>
 <h4>Liz Conley</h4>
-<b>Liz Conley</b> is an an undergraduate student double-majoring in Physics and Electrical Engineering.
-She has been working with Dr. Cofresi since Summer 2021 on the development of a liquid delivery device used to test cue-reactivity.
+Undergraduate student double-majoring in Physics and Electrical Engineering.
+Liz has been working with Dr. Cofresi since Summer 2021 on the development of a liquid delivery device used to test cue-reactivity.
 She has been received training in neuroscience and psychology from Dr. Cofresi.

 <hr>

 <p><span class="image left"><img src="assets/images/liam_peck.jpeg" alt="" /></span>
-<h3>Magna odio tempus commodo</h3>
+<h3>Liam Peck</h3>
-<b>Liam Peck</b> is a research assistant in the Cofresilab.
-He has been working with Dr. Cofresi since Fall 2021.
-Liam is a Senior Psychology major who is doing is Honors Thesis with Drs.
+Undergraduate student majoring in Psychology (Senior).
+He has been working with Dr. Cofresi since Fall 2021 and will be doing is Honors Thesis in 2022-2023 under the supervision of Drs.
 Bartholow and Cofresi.